Deepak Hegde

-Deepak Hegde (born November 5, 1977) is an Indian born American business scholar.
-He is the Seymour Milstein Professor of Strategy at the New York University, Stern School of Business.
-He is also the founder of entrepreneurship programs at NYU Stern that help commercialize scientific innovations by connecting scientists, business leaders, and investors.
+Deepak Hegde (born November 5, 1977) is an Indian American business scholar who is the Seymour Milstein Professor of Strategy at the New York University, Stern School of Business.

 Hegde is best known for his study of how innovation and entrepreneurship is shaped by public policy and private business practices.
 Notably he has offered evidence for the benefits of speedy approval and early publishing of patents.
 He has also studied multiple factors that impact entrepreneurship, including asymmetry of information on employee qualifications, the relevance of shared ethnic backgrounds, and bankruptcy protection regimes.

 Hegde is also the founder and director of entrepreneurship programs notable for their practical pedagogy in helping real-life start-ups commercialize scientific innovations by bringing together scientists, business managers, and investors.

 Biography

 Early life and education

 Hegde was born in Yellapur in Karnataka, India.
 He graduated from the National Institute of Engineering in Karnataka in 2000 with a bachelor's degree in industrial engineering.
 In 2004 he earned a master's degree in public policy from the Georgia Institute of Technology, and in 2010 he completed his PhD in Business and Public Policy from the University of California, Berkeley.

 Hegde has credited professors David C. Mowery, Bronwyn Hall, and Bhaven Sampat, as mentors influential in his work.